Curved bow: History

 The curved bow for violin was firstly constructed by Rolph Schroeder, Kassel, Germany in 1932.
 Later the Hungarian violinist Emil Telmányi and Knud Vestergaard, a Danish violin- and bowmaker invented a different model for performing Sonatas and Partitas for violin solo by Johann Sebastian Bach.

 The violinist Tossy Spivakovsky used a curved bow from Knud Vestergaard with which he performed the Bach Sonatas and Partitas for unaccompanied violin.
 His article entitled "Polyphony in Bach's Works for Solo Violin," published in 1967 in the Music Review, Vol. 28, No. 4, provides evidence that Bach wanted certain chords in his solo violin suites played without arpeggiation.
-In 1998 Rudolf Gaehler recorded all Sonatas and Partitas for violin solo by Johann Sebastian Bach using a curved bow.
+In 1990, German cellist Michael Bach developed a curved bow for cello, violin, viola and bass.
+Rudolf Gaehler recorded in 1998 all Sonatas and Partitas for violin solo by Johann Sebastian Bach using a curved bow.

-In 1990, German cellist Michael Bach invented a curved bow for cello, violin, viola and bass.
-He named it "BACH.Bogen" (BACH.Bow) whereby the name "BACH" refers to his own name and not to Johann Sebastian Bach.

-During the years 1997 and 2001, Rudolf Gaehler and Mstislav Rostropovich were intimately involved in the development and testing of the BACH.Bogen.
-Rostropovich invited Michael Bach to present the BACH.Bogen on the occasion of the 7th Concours de violoncelle Rostropovitch in Paris 2001.
-In 2012, during an exhibition "BACHLAEUFE – The Imprint of Johann Sebastian Bach on Modern Times", held at Arnstadt, Germany, the First Prize was awarded to the BACH.Bow.

-John Cage, Dieter Schnebel, Walter Zimmermann, Hans Zender and Michael Bach Bachtischa have written works for cello with curved bow which explore the new perspectives and potential of it.